San Juan Valley (Vancouver Island)

 The San Juan Valley is a small valley located in the Capital Regional District of Vancouver Island in British Columbia, Canada.

 The only permanent settlements in the valley are Port Renfrew and those of the Pacheedaht First Nation.

 History

-The valley has been home to the First Nations of Vancouver Island since time immemorial.

 The First Nations of Vancouver Island have a legend of a Spanish trading schooner which arrived on the Island's southwestern coast in 1777.
 The Spanish anchored in Port San Juan and traded with the Nitinat Natives.
 The Spanish discovered gold in the San Juan River and tried to recover the gold.
-The Nitinat Natives slaughtered the Spanish expedition.
+The Nitinat Natives defeated the Spanish expedition.
 Two Spanish women were taken as slaves.
 The women were later released to another Spanish expedition who discovered them.
 The later expedition inadvertently infected the Nitinat Natives with smallpox.
 There is some evidence to support this story.
 Spanish ships such as the Santiago investigated the west coast in the 1700s.
 There are also records of attacks on Spanish by First Nations.
 This is the first alleged discovery of gold in the San Juan River.